storm-software/cyclone-ui/components/date-picker-field/README.md

 <!-- END header -->

-# Heading Text
+# date-picker

-A `HeadingText` component used to render the body text of a page.
-It is a simple component that renders the text in a way that is easy to read and understand.
+A package containing the Date Picker component used by Storm Software

 <!-- START doctoc -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->